neosinha/oannonate/README.md

    * images
    * annotations

  The dataset would be ready for training immediately.
+Here is an example of the Machine Learning flow.
  ![Machine Learning Flow](https://github.com/neosinha/oannonate/blob/master/docs/ml-flow.png)

+ Here is how Open Annotations would help.
+ ![Open Annotation Toolset Flow] (https://github.com/neosinha/oannonate/blob/master/docs/oa-flow.png)